neos/fusion-form/Documentation/FusionRuntimeReference.rst

 Example::

-	renderer = Neos.Fusion.Form:Runtime.RuntimeForm {
+    <renderer = Neos.Fusion.Form:Runtime.RuntimeForm {
         # the form argument namespace
         identifier = 'example'

         # initial form data to prefill the fields
         data = Neos.Fusion:DataStructure

         # the form process that is responsible for rendering the form and
         # collecting the data
         process = Neos.Fusion.Form:Runtime.SingleStepForm

         # action that is processed after the form process is finished
         action =  Neos.Fusion.Form:Runtime.Actions
-	}
+    }>

 Neos.Fusion.Form:Runtime.SingleStepProcess
 ------------------------------------------

-The most common and simple form process consists of a single page.
-The actual form is defined as `content` and may be afx or a prototype.
-It is responsible for rendering the form
+The most common and simple form process consists of a single step.
+The actual form is defined as `content`.
+The `schema` is responsible for converting and validating the data.

+.. note:: Only values that are backed by a schema are added to the form data.

 :content: (`string`) The form body to be rendered.
 :schema: (`SchemaInterface`, defaults to `Neos.Fusion.Form:Runtime.SchemaCollection`_) The schema to convert and validate the submitted data with.